shopsys/shopsys/docs/installation/installation-using-docker-on-production-server.md

 ```

 !!! warning

-    During `build-deploy-part-2-db-dependent` phing target `elasticsearch-index-migrate` is called and can cause error when you change the type of field to another (e.g., you change it from `bool` to `integer`).
+    During `build-deploy-part-2-db-dependent` phing target `elasticsearch-index-migrate` is called and can cause error when you change the type of field to another (e.g., you change it from `bool` to `integer`).<br>
     If you need to make this change, please add new field with the correct type and delete the old field instead

 !!! tip

     If you need to have freshly exported data in Elasticsearch after deploy, you can call phing target `elasticsearch-export` during `build-deploy-part-2-db-dependent`.

 ## Logging